asnecemnnit/PyTorchExercisesAndTemplates/README.md

   <p align="left"> Deep-Learning/Computer-Vision exercises and templates.
 Goal is to:<br />
   1. Add minimal code for basic deep-learning/computer-vision functionalities, which could be directly used in various projects.<br />
   2. Have modularised code (Classes, Objects, different files for different functionalities).<br />
-  3. Have better understading of OpenCV, PyTorch and other deep-learning/computer-vision frameworks.<br />
+  3. Have better understanding of OpenCV, PyTorch and other deep-learning/computer-vision frameworks.<br />
   </p>
 </div>